venkatadry/RDS/README.md

 ![image](https://github.com/user-attachments/assets/4a7e15f5-a99c-42d4-a82b-dc5393f5e61a)

-Aurora Global Database employs asynchronous replication between the primary AWS Region and up to five secondary Regions.
-This means that write operations to the primary cluster do not wait for the secondary clusters to receive and process the changes.
+Aurora Global Database employs asynchronous replication between the primary AWS Region and up to five secondary Regions.15  Replicas for Aurora .This means that write operations to the primary cluster do not wait for the secondary clusters to receive and process the changes.
 Data is replicated using storage-based, block-level replication with typical latencies under one second, facilitating low-latency global reads and disaster recovery capabilities

 Up to 5 Read Replicas
 Within AZ, Cross AZ or Cross Region